 The top three LPWAN technologies

-LPWAN technology comes in many shapes and sizes – ZigBee, SigFox, Nwave, LTE-M, and NB-IoT to name a few.
+LPWAN technology comes in many shapes and sizes – ZigBee, SigFox, Nwave, LTE-M, and NB-IoT, to name a few.

-Of all existing and emerging options,
+Of all current and emerging options,

 NB-IoT have gained prominence as the preferred LPWAN technologies for IoT applications.
 This is due to cost efficiency and the ability of these standards to provide longevity, security and mature, wide-reaching networks.

 LTE-M is the simplified industry term for LTE-MTC, an LPWA standard published by the 3GPP standards organization.
 Often considered one of the first generation cellular LPWA technologies, LTE-M leverages existing LTE networks allowing highly efficient connectivity with extended coverage indoors and underground.
 It greatly reduces device complexity by enabling efficient connectivity on multiple GSM bands, thereby eliminating the need for multiple modules and variants.

 Gemalto and Sequans were the first to deliver